analyticalworkflows/TeachingMaterials/classes/WorkflowDiagrams/mermaid_demo.md

       G-->H(fourth analytical step);
 ```

 And here is some text after.

+Here is a sequence diagram: